Azad77/backup_hashnode/clcixv6ul000p08l87g890isd.md

 ### **Create new folders:**

-First, create a directory called static in your project directory using cmd:
+First, create a directory called "static" in your project directory using the command prompt:

 ```python
 mkdir C:\Users\gardi\flask-tutorial\static
 ```

-Inside static folder create a "style" folder for styling the page and "img" folder for images using cmd:
+Inside the "static" folder, create a "style" folder for styling the page and an "img" folder for images using the command prompt:

 ```python
 mkdir C:\Users\gardi\flask-tutorial\static\style